Mini Parks Project

-Rooted in Petaluma
+Rooted in Community

 Growing together in every corner.

-The Mini Parks Project turns small, underused street corners into welcoming community green spaces — pockets of shade, flowers, books, and friendly places to pause.
+The Mini Parks Project turns small, underused corners into welcoming community green spaces — pockets of shade, flowers, books, and friendly places to pause.

 A lush little community green space full of flowers and a place to sit